openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 Thus, having a synchronized configuration view between the management system and the network elements is key to enabling robust and near real-time configuration management.
-To enable this synchronization of configuration data, gNMI Subscribe RPC can be used.
+To enable this synchronization of configuration data, the gNMI Subscribe RPC can be used.
 The bidirectional streaming nature of this RPC enables fast and reliable sync between the management system and the devices it manages.